Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 As with all therapeutic proteins, there is potential for immunogenicity.
-Patients have developed anti-drug antibodies (ADA) to Kanuma.
-Immunogenicity assay results are highly dependent on the sensitivity and specificity of the assay and may be influenced by several factors such as: assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
-For these reasons, comparison of the incidence of antibodies to Kanuma with the incidence of antibodies to other products may be misleading.
+The detection of antibody formation is highly dependent on the sensitivity and specificity of the assay and may be influenced by several factors including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
+For these reasons, comparison of the incidence of antibodies in the studies described below with the incidence of antibodies in other studies or to other sebelipase alfa products may be misleading.

 Seven of the 9 infants with rapidly progressive disease had at least one post-treatment ADA assessment, and 4 of these 7 (57%) patients developed ADA during treatment with Kanuma.
-Two of the 4 ADA-positive patients were determined to be positive for neutralizing antibodies that inhibit in vitro enzyme activity and cellular uptake of the enzyme.
+All of the 4 ADA-positive patients were determined to be positive for neutralizing antibodies that inhibit in vitro enzyme activity and/or cellular uptake of the enzyme.
 At the time of initial ADA positivity, 3 patients were receiving a dosage of 1 mg/kg once weekly and 1 patient was receiving a dosage of 3 mg/kg once weekly.
-Three of the 4 ADA-positive patients had ADA titers monitored from the initiation of treatment, and developed measureable ADA titers within the first 2 months of exposure.
-One of the 4 ADA-positive patients had persistent ADA titers.
-ADA titers decreased to undetectable levels in the remaining 3 patients while receiving continued treatment at a dosage of 3 mg/kg once weekly.
+Three of the 4 ADA-positive patients had ADA titers monitored from the initiation of treatment and developed measurable ADA titers within the first 2 months of exposure.
+Persistent ADA was observed in all 4 patients.

 Hypersensitivity reactions occurred in all 4 of the ADA-positive patients, whereas they occurred in only 1 of the 3 ADA-negative patients.
 None of the patients discontinued treatment.
 In 1 patient, decreased growth velocity in a setting of neutralizing antibodies to Kanuma was observed.